Ways to acquire U.S. Citizenship:

 - Applicant must be lawfully admitted for permanent residence (INA §318)

-- Applicant must be at least 18 years old at time of filing of application (INA §334(b))
+- Applicant must be at least 18 years old at the time of filing of the application (INA §334(b))

 - Applicant must satisfy residency requirements:

-- Residence in state or district: Applicant must reside in state or USCIS district for 3 months prior to filing application.
+- Residence in state or district: Applicant must reside in a state or USCIS district for 3 months prior to filing the application.

 4. Applicant must be of Good Moral Character (INA §§316(a), 101(f)) (Please refer to statute for list of activities).

-For specific cases of citizenship and naturalization qualifications, please contact our immigration lawyers or fill out out citizenship and naturalization questionnaire.
+For specific cases of citizenship and naturalization qualifications, please contact our immigration lawyers or fill out a citizenship and naturalization questionnaire.